nab622/nabFontsLib/Readme.txt

-This library contains fonts that are all free to use in a commercial capacity.
+This library contains only fonts that are free to use in a commercial capacity.
 All licenses have been included with the fonts to make things simple.

 To open the interface, open the file: "OPEN ME TO USE.html" in your web browser.